SofiaCardosoMartins/DownFall/README.md

 ![alt text](https://github.com/SofiaCardosoMartins/DownFall/blob/master/final_delivery/screenshots/MainMenu.png)

 ## Game
 In single mode desktop you control the player with the -> and <- keys to move to the right and left accordingly.
-In order to jump, you need to press the up arrow.
+In order to jump, you need to press the up arrow.You can also pause the game by pressing the ESC key.
 In single mode android you need to turn the mobile phone rightwards and leftwards for the right and left movement, and touch for jumps.
 In multiplayer mode, you use the same android controls in each phone.
 If you prefer, you may also use the desktop controls in addition to A, W, D keys for the according movements.